 However, not all organisations above will be charities: for example, some housing associations are for-profit organisations, and some museums are run by local authorities.
 You may also be surprised to learn that independent schools are charities.
 If you have strong beliefs about working in a charity or not-for-profit, look carefully about how potential employers acquire money and how they use it.

 Why should I join?

-With such a diversity of job options available in the sector there’s bound to be a role that appeals to you.
-As well as contributing your skills, however, you could experience greater job satisfaction than people working in the private or public sector because there is the opportunity to do work in tune with your values and to see the results of the work you do.
-In addition, the not-for-profit sector offers comparatively flexible working conditions with many employees taking advantage of part-time working and job-sharing.
-This means you are able to balance the competing elements of work, family, leisure and participation in community activities.
+Plus, as well as contributing your skills, you could experience greater job satisfaction than people working in the private or public sector because you’ll have the chance to do work in tune with your values.
+In addition, the not-for-profit sector offers comparatively flexible working conditions, with many employers offering part-time working and job-sharing.
+This means you can balance the competing elements of work, family, leisure and community commitments.